kanzitelli/rn-navio/README.md

 There are still some things I would like to add to the library:

 - [ ] Improve docs.
-Deeplinking section, etc.
+Deeplinking section, etc. Based on this [issue](https://github.com/kanzitelli/expo-starter/issues/29).
 - [ ] Make Navio universal by adding [RNN](https://github.com/wix/react-native-navigation) and [rnn-screens](https://github.com/kanzitelli/rnn-screens).
 - [ ] `.updateOptions()` for all stacks.
 It's quite hard to achieve without any re-render.
 So it takes some time and probably will be relased in v`0.1.0`.
 - [ ] `.updateProps()` for all stacks.